Creates or updates the specified rule. Rules are enabled by default, or based on value of the state. You can disable a rule using DisableRule

-If you're updating an existing rule, the rule is replaced with what you specify in this
+If you are updating an existing rule, the rule is replaced with what you specify in this

 command.
 If you omit arguments in

-, the old values for those arguments aren't kept.
-Instead, they're replaced with null values.
+, the old values for those arguments are not kept.
+Instead, they are replaced with null values.

 When you create or update a rule, incoming events might not immediately start matching to new or updated rules.
 Allow a short period of time for changes to take effect.